Best Black Friday laptop deals - UK offers live now on MacBook Air, Dell and more

 Best Black Friday laptop deals UK

-This is a cheaper option if you’re looking for a Windows 10 laptop.
-It’s quite small and runs on Intel Celeron CPU so it’s not hugely powerful.
-There’s 2GB of RAM, but if you just want something cheap and cheerful this could be an option ahead of Black Friday.
+This is a lightweight option if you’re looking for a Chrome OS laptop.
+There’s 4GB of RAM and 16GB storage if you just want something relatively cheap and cheerful this could be an option ahead of Black Friday.

 Asus VivoBook 14 X420UA 14″ laptop – £279.99 at John Lewis